ChurchApps/FreeShowWeb/src/routes/docs/features/+page.md

 ## System requirements

-The current version is built using **Chromium 106**, check out [this for system requirements](https://support.google.com/chrome/a/answer/7100626).
+The current version of FreeShow is built using **Chromium 126**, it should run on any OS/hardware that can run a modern browser, check out [the system requirements](https://support.google.com/chrome/a/answer/7100626).

+Version [1.2.4](https://github.com/ChurchApps/FreeShow/releases/tag/v1.2.4) and lower runs on **Chromium 106**, that means support for Windows 7/8 & MacOS 10.14 or lower!